 If you have to make the looks of your house worth its while then you have to do something that is unique and gives your home a very attractive look.

-Solid wood flooring: It is made from 100% real wood.
+- Solid wood flooring: It is made from 100% real wood.
 It is basically a single plank of wood.
-The thickness of the solid wooden flooring is so much that it can be sanded and resurfaced or refinished as many times it has to be.
-It’s basically investing into a long term project because the solid wood flooring stays on the floor for a very long period of time.
+The thickness of the solid wood flooring is so much that it can be sanded and resurfaced or refinished as many times as it has to be.
+It’s basically investing in a long term project because the solid wood flooring stays on the floor for a very long period of time.
 Solid hardwood expands and contracts in reaction to changes in moisture and temperature, so solid wood floors are only recommended for rooms at ground level or above.

 So all you need is to select the kind of floor according to the style you require and what suits you.
 It is just that solid wood flooring is cheaper as compared to engineered flooring, but the demerit to this is that it takes a longer time to be installed as compared to the engineered wood flooring.